Restoring Eden’s Dahlia Growing Guide

 Watering & Care of Dahlias

 Be mindful of when and how you water Dahlias.
-Dahlias require a consistent supply of water in the soil, so avoid frequent watering which can promote shallow root systems.
+Dahlias require a consistent water supply in the soil, so avoid frequent watering, which can promote shallow root systems.
 This can be the trickiest thing to figure out, but once you've got your wings, you'll be able to care for dahlias and help them flourish.

 Don’t start watering straight away.
 Young dahlia plants do not need a lot of water; in fact, excessive water can lead to the rotting of the plant before it even breaks ground.
 So wait until you see a few inches of growth and their first set of true leaves before you begin with regular watering.